TFP / TFCD Photo Shoot Singapore

 TFCD team-mates I'm seeking

 Due to time constraint (I'm not born with a silver spoon), I'm only doing limited and selective TFCD photoshoots with good people when I'm free or decide to take a break from commercial work.
-I usually work with my friends or friends' friends, with reasonable amount of IQ and EQ, who can benefit my portfolio and are more mature-minded (age doesn't define maturity) for ease of communication.
+I usually work with my friends or friends' friends, with reasonable level of IQ and EQ, who can benefit my portfolio and are more mature-minded (age doesn't define maturity) for ease of communication.

 I will rope in people who have worked with me before (and can click) for any commercial project in future.
 Of course, if I were to get paid for any project, I will not let my team-mates go home empty-handed.
 As for TFCD shoot, no one should demand for any remuneration, not even for food or transportation.